-REL 712b, Religious Ethics and Modern Moral Issues.
-Alternative positions in Jewish, Christian, and Islamic ethical writings related to contemporary and social questions, e.g., sexuality and marriage; debates in medical ethics, including abortion and euthanasia; selected political problems and the morality of warfare.
+REL 713b, Religious Ethics and Modern Moral Issues.
+This course examines alternative positions in Jewish, Christian, and Islamic ethical writings related to contemporary questions, such as sexuality and marriage; debates in medical ethics, including abortion and euthanasia; as well as selected political problems and the morality of warfare.
 Gene Outka.